The Friendly Area Neighbors Transportation team works with neighbors and government to improve transportation safety, mobility, and equity.

 Report a problem

-City staff appreciates being notified of problems with transportation, including vegetation encroaching on sidewalks and bike lanes, debris in the public rights of way, and signal and signage maintenance.
+City of Eugene staff appreciates being notified of problems with transportation, including vegetation encroaching on sidewalks and bike lanes, debris in the public rights of way, and signal and signage maintenance.
 You can submit a Request for Service online, or call Eugene Public Works Department at (541) 682-4800.

 The city has a nuisance vegetation program where property owners may be charged at least $175 for clearing vegetation from their property if they fail to properly maintain it.